 In the 2021 UK Research Excellence Framework, I am a member of the panel for UoA34, which covers LIS research, as I was for UoA36 in REF2014.
 I am a member of the peer review colleges for the UK Arts and Humanities Research Council and for the UK Economic and Social Research Council, and a project evaluator for the Leverhulme Trust, for Horizon2020, and for several national research agencies.
 I have been an Aslib Council member, and a member of the UNESCO information literacy expert panel.

 I have acted as a consultant for a number of UK and international organisations, including Pfizer, GlaxoSmithKline, Ciba-Geigy, Forensic Science Service, Health Development Agency, National Institute for Health and Clinical Excellence, Taylor and Francis, Clifford Chance, Oxford University Press, the London Fire Brigade, the BBC and News International.
 I have been a consultant /evaluator for the Open Society Institute’s Library Program and Information Program.
 This as led to a number of continuing collaborations with international information organisations, and with and academic LIS departments, particularly in Central Europe.

 I have carried out professional development training for a number of organisations, including the British Library, Aslib and CILIP.

 I am editor of Journal of Documentation, the leading European journal of the information science, and on the editorial board of Information (MDPI open access journal), of Aslib Journal of Information Management and of Facet’s Foundations of the Information Sciences series.
-In the past I have been on the boards of a number of journals, including portal: Libraries and the Academy, International Journal of Information Management, Aslib Journal of Information Management, IT Link, Journal of Chemical Information and Computer Sciences, Perspectives in Information Management, and ATLA: Alternatives to Laboratory Animals.
-I am particular interested, in theory and practice, in how the academic journal is developing in the new environment of digital content and open access.
+In the past I have been editor or editorial board member for a number of journals, including portal: Libraries and the Academy, International Journal of Information Management, Aslib Journal of Information Management, IT Link, Journal of Chemical Information and Computer Sciences, Perspectives in Information Management, and ATLA: Alternatives to Laboratory Animals.
+I am particularly interested, in theory and practice, in how the academic journal is developing in the new environment of digital content and open access.